dbushell/sveltekit-adapter-deno/README.md

 deployctl deploy --project=demo --import-map=import_map.json mod.ts
 ```

+## Adapter options

+See the [TypeScript definition](/index.d.ts) for `AdapterOptions`.
+You can specify the build output directory and provide additional esbuild options.

 ## Node and NPM modules

 Import Node modules in server routes with the `node:` prefix: